A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 | Total Annual Cost | $233,000/year | $721,000/year |

-Even the conservative number — $233,000 per year — dwarfs the cost of a professional website by an order of magnitude.
+Even the conservative number — $233,000 per year — is an order of magnitude larger than the cost of a professional website.
 See our full breakdown of what a custom website actually costs.

 A custom-designed, professionally built website with modern performance, SEO optimization, GEO implementation, and ongoing maintenance typically costs: